parenting at the edge of change

 And yes, there is sadness in that.

-But there is also something deeply profound about raising children in a generation willing to feel, speak, question, process, and be emotionally present in ways many generations before us simply could not.
+But there is also something deeply profound about raising children in a generation willing to feel, question, and speak openly about hard realities in ways many generations before us simply could not.

 There is grief in having these conversations — because part of me wonders if our children are losing innocence earlier than we did.